-Good Book Club – Sunday, February 11, 2018: Movement is excited to announce the Good Book Club – a church-wide invitation to all Episcopalians to read Luke and Acts during Lent-Easter 2018.
+Good Book Club – Sunday, February 11, 2018 through Pentecost, May 20, 2018: Movement is excited to announce the Good Book Club – a church-wide invitation to all Episcopalians to read Luke and Acts during Lent-Easter 2018.
 Participants in the Good Book Club will begin reading Luke the Sunday before Lent, February 11, 2018, and finish up the Book of Acts on the Day of Pentecost, May 20, 2018.
 We hope you’ll join us, and the many churches, individuals and organizations who will be a part of this special project.

 The Good Book Club website (goodbookclub.org) lists the daily readings, as well as available resources to support people as they read the scriptures.
 Resources also will be available in Spanish at clubbiblico.org.
 For now, you can sign up for updates or learn more about partnering with us at goodbookclub.org.
 We hope you’ll read along with us, and Episcopalians around the globe!

 Presiding Bishop Curry: Easter 2018 message from the Holy Land: “Hatred does not have the last word,” the Presiding Bishop said.
 “Violence does not have the last word.
 Bigotry does not have the last word.
 Sin, evil do not have the last word.
 The last word is God, and God is love.”

 Filmed on Palm Sunday during his visit to the Holy Land, Presiding Bishop Michael Curry delivered his Easter 2018 Message while standing outside of St. George’s Cathedral in Jerusalem.
 You can watch video of Bishop Curry’s message here and read the full text here.